CS 441/541 - Information Visualization

 • Students should develop working proficiency in creating custom visualization or visual analytic interfaces using tools such as HTML, Javascript, and D3.

-• Students should understand a variety of mechanisms to engage with social justice through information visualization.
+• Students should understand a variety of topics in visualization research.

 Engagement